JauntyJosef/ioBroker.husqvarna-automower-api/README.md

 #
 ## Changelog

+### 0.2.0
+Still in testing.
+Sending commands to API is now implemented.
+Password from configuration is now encrypted.
+Various bug fixes.

 ### 0.1.0
 * (JauntyJosef) first beta release
 It is only possible to request data.
 Sending commands will be implemented.